Azure/azure-rest-api-specs/specification/securityinsights/resource-manager/readme.md

 directive:
   - suppress: R2059
     from: Microsoft.SecurityInsights/stable/2020-01-01/SecurityInsights.json
-    reason: it's not actually a resource path; the validator is confused because the Billing namespace is in the URI path.
+    reason: it's not actually a resource path; the validator is confused because the LogAnalytics namespace is in the URI path.
     approved-by: "@lirenhe"
 ```